Get started by searching below:

 Neglect happens when a caregiver fails to protect an older adult from harm, resulting in serious injuries or illnesses.

-What constitutes elder neglect?Elder neglect is the failure to provide necessary care, like food, shelter, medical attention, or personal hygiene, harming or risking the safety of an older adult.
+What constitutes elder neglect?Elder neglect is the failure to provide needed care, like food, shelter, medical attention, or personal hygiene, harming or risking the safety of an older adult.

 Cases of elder and nursing home neglect are not simple mistakes.
 Instead, they result from carelessness, understaffing, or a lack of regard for an older person’s health.